 After fulfilling these requirements students may take their remaining free electives from a list of pre-approved courses.
 Among free electives students may take a thesis or a capstone.

-In total, the IAF degree requires 36 semester hours, or 38 semester hours with co-op (pending approval).
+In total, the IAF degree requires 36 semester hours, or 38 semester hours with co-op.
 Current and prospective students should refer to the 2018-2019 Graduate Catalog for a description of the MA in International Affairs curriculum.

 Northeastern’s signature co-op ecosystem provides qualified masters students with six-month research and work experiences in businesses, nonprofits, and government agencies in Boston and across the United States.
 Graduate students take their work from campus learning spaces, apply it outside of the classroom in a variety of environments, and then bring that knowledge and those skills back to our campus learning spaces during the one-credit Experiential Integration course.